Dare to Be Different (album)

 Dare to Be Different is an album by Australian guitarist Tommy Emmanuel.
 Released in 1990, the album peaked at number 13 on the ARIA Charts, becoming his first top twenty album.
 The album was certified gold in Australia in 1992.

-At the ARIA Music Awards of 1991, the album was nominated for ARIA Award for Best Adult Contemporary Album but lost to Come in Spinner (album).
+At the ARIA Music Awards of 1991, the album was nominated for Best Adult Contemporary Album but lost to Come in Spinner.